Most big-box gyms feature a cluster of machines arranged to provide members with a “circuit.”

-Circuits are a gym’s equivalent of a no-brainer, requiring you to move from machine to machine for a prescribed number of repetitions—over and over again, similar to how hamsters or mice might run through a plastic obstacle course.
+Circuits are a gym’s equivalent of a no-brainer, requiring you to move from machine to machine for a prescribed number of repetitions—over and over again, just like hamsters or mice might running through a plastic obstacle course.

 For exercises 3A through 3D, adjust your equipment and loads as necessary, but perform them in the same circuit fashion.
 If you choose to repeat the workout, vary the sets and reps you perform on these last four exercises each session.
 This will help you to continue milking gains from the circuit for months on end.
 Rotate between 3 sets of 10 reps, 4 sets of 5 reps, and 2 sets of 15 reps.

 How it works

 Just as with Option A, this workout prioritizes abs and employs a range of compound exercises to recruit more muscle groups efficiently while burning calories at a fast rate.

 This routine can be substituted for Option A, or combined with it, alternating the two for a total of three sessions each week, resting a day between workouts (and then two days before repeating the cycle).
 You may perform the second circuit 3-5 times, depending on your comfort level.
 Rotate the sets and reps on exercises 3A through 3D as follows: 4 sets of 5 reps, 2 sets of 15 reps, and 3 sets of 10 reps.